A unified framework of unitarily residual measures for quantifying dissipation: Unitarily residual measures

-\textit{Examples of unitarily residual measures.---} Due to the isomorphism between $[\rho]$ and $\mathbf{p}^{\uparrow}$, the unitarily residual measure is expected to correspond to the classical information divergence between the probability distributions $\mathbf{p}^{\uparrow}$ and $\mathbf{q}^{\uparrow}$.
+Due to the isomorphism between $[\rho]$ and $\mathbf{p}^{\uparrow}$, the unitarily residual measure is expected to correspond to the classical information divergence between the probability distributions $\mathbf{p}^{\uparrow}$ and $\mathbf{q}^{\uparrow}$.
 We demonstrate that this correspondence holds in several important examples shown below.

 One example of the metric $d$ is the Bures angle, which is widely employed in the literature~\cite{Nielsen:2011:QuantumInfoBook}:

 where $\mathrm{Fid}(\rho, \sigma)$ is the quantum fidelity:

 The unitarily residual metric is the Bhattacharyya (arccos) distance~\cite{Bhattacharyya:1946:Divergence} between $\mathbf{p}^\uparrow$ and $\mathbf{q}^\uparrow$: